Audhil/VideoEmbeddedApp/README.md

 This is simple demo of embedding video inside app and playing it.
 And it is simple demo of VideoView too.
+Refer my blog at http://smdaudhilbe.wordpress.com/2014/09/27/embedding-video-in-an-android-app/.